isMandyCoding/Learn-to-code-javascript/README.md

 We're going to use `var` for the rest of the workshop today and we won't dive deeper into the differences today, but you can read more about `let` & `const` [here](https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75).

+### Challenge: Get a users name

+Create a variable called name and assign it your name.
+Use the `console.log` function to print out the variable value.

 ## Interact with dialog boxes